 When placing an ad indicate the EXACT calegory desired.
-Television or Radio, Help Wanted or Situations Wanted, Management, Sales, Etc. If this information is omitted we will determine, according to the copy enclosed, where the ad should be placed.
-No make goods will be run il all information is not in-
+Television or Radio.
+Help Wanted or Situations Wanted, Management, Sales, Etc. If this information is omitted we will deter-mine, according to the copy enclosed, where the ad should be placed.
+No make goods will be run il all information is not included.